 To be clear, it’s your responsibility to park your car in a legal spot.
 But you also relied on the word of a hotel employee, who should have known (and if he didn’t, he had no business referring you to the parking spot you used).
 If the manager had told you, “Tough luck,” this would be the end of the story.
 Technically, he’d be right, and you would need to pay up.

 But that’s not what happened.
 The manager took your ticket and — again, according to your account — promised to pay it.
 And as I like to say, a promise is a promise.

 Fixing this ticket might have been a little easier if you’d sent the notice from the city of Aurora directly to Choice Hotels by email, instead of trying to resolve this by phone.
 Remember, calls don’t leave a paper trail, so there’s no way for you to prove that a conversation happened.
+(Check out my guide on how to resolve your consumer problems).
 I’d like to think a brief, polite email to Choice would have cleared this up, but I’m not sure.